1. What is Reka money?

 When you get a Reka card you also get a personal Reka account.
 This is similar to a bank account but is denominated by Reka money.
 You can hold Reka Pay, Reka Rail and Reka Lunch in one account, with sub-accounts for each.

-You can access your account via the web portal (formerly Rekanet) or by phone and SMS.
+You can access your account via the web portal (formerly Rekanet).

 7. What does using Reka cost?